Date windowing: FOCUS

 Those born 2031 are not likely to be donating before 2049, by which time those born 1931 would be 118 years old, and unlikely current donors.

 DEFCENT and YRTHRESH for a file containing present students and recent graduates would use different values.

 Examples

-Below is a simple example of fixed date windowing COBOL code, often used to figure the century for ordinary business dates.
+Below is a typical example of COBOL code that establishes a fixed date window, used to figure the century for ordinary business dates.